numpy/numpy/doc/source/reference/c-api.iterator.rst

         .. c:var:: NPY_ITER_COPY_IF_OVERLAP

-            If a write operand has overlap with a read operand, eliminate all overlap by making temporary copies (with UPDATEIFCOPY for write operands).
+            If any write operand has overlap with any read operand, eliminate all overlap by making temporary copies (enabling UPDATEIFCOPY for write operands, if necessary).
+A pair of operands has overlap if there is a memory address that contains data common to both arrays.

-            Overlapping means:

-            - For a (read, write) pair of operands, there is a memory address that contains data common to both arrays, which can be reached via *different* index/dtype/shape combinations.

-            - In particular, unless the arrays have the same shape, dtype, strides, start address, and NPY_ITER_OVERLAP_NOT_SAME is not specified, any shared common data byte accessible by indexing implies overlap.

             Because exact overlap detection has exponential runtime in the number of dimensions, the decision is made based on heuristics, which has false positives (needless copies in unusual cases) but has no false negatives.

-            If read/write overlap exists and write operands are modified in the iterator loop element-wise, this flag ensures the result of the operation is the same as if all operands were copied.
+            If any read/write overlap exists, this flag ensures the result of the operation is the same as if all operands were copied.
             In cases where copies would need to be made, **the result of the computation may be undefined without this flag!**